Sure, buying pre-cut sweet potatoes can save time. But you can buy whole sweet potatoes (usually for less money) and prepare them ahead of time.

 3. Cut Sweet Potatoes Into Cubes

 The Auguste Escoffier School of Culinary Arts recommends squaring off the ends and four sides of the potato to make it rectangular — an easier shape to cut.
-Make several parallel cuts along the potato, cutting the potato lengthwise.
+Make several parallel cuts along the potato, cutting lengthwise.

 Turn the potato one-quarter turn and make another series of lengthwise cuts.
 Hold these pieces together with your free hand while you slice perpendicular to the first two series of cuts.
 Cutting in these two directions will get you sweet potato cubes.